-Our main measure of dispersion is the standard deviation of the logarithm of sales per establishment.
-We focus on sales because they are an easy-to-observe measure of overall size, and we take logs to make the standard deviation scale invariant.
-We compute this variable using data from the 'Statistics of U.S. Businesses' of the U.S. Census Bureau for the years 1997, 2002 and 2007.8 Data on (receipts of) sales and number of establishments and employees are available for 453 6-digit NAICS industries aggregated into sales-size categories.
-Since we do not have access to the underlying firm-level data, we follow Helpman, Melitz and Yeaple (2004) in assuming that all establishments falling within the same bin have sales equal to the group mean.
-Then, we consider each bin in a 6-digit NAICS industry as a single observation, and compute the standard deviation of log establishment sales across bins using the number of establishments in each wage dispersion is between firms.
+the years 1997, 2002 and 2007.
+Data on (receipts of) sales and number of establishments and employees are available for 453 6-digit NAICS industries aggregated into sales-size categories.
+Since we do not have access to the underlying firm-level data, we follow Helpman et al. (2004) in assuming that all establishments falling within the same bin have sales equal to the group mean.
+Then, we consider each bin in a 6-digit NAICS industry as a single observation and compute the standard deviation of log establishment sales across bins using the number of establishments in each bin as weights.
+Helpman et al. (2004) show that this methodology for computing dispersions approximates well other measures based on the entire population of firms.
+As an additional check, we have also computed the variance of log sales using firm-level data from Compustat.
+This database is relatively small, as it only includes listed firms, so we can construct reliable measures of sales dispersion for 21 aggregate sectors, defined at the 3-digit level of the NAICS classification.
+While this feature makes Compustat not very well suited for our analysis, we find the dispersion of sales computed on Compustat to be highly correlated (0.65) with the one we obtain from Census data.